FAQs

 -

 I take a limited number of births each month so I can give each family my full presence.
-For 2026, I’ll be accepting only a select number of clients, so it’s best to reach out early if you’re considering support.
+It’s best to reach out early if you’re interested in working together.

 -